CodeJonesW/Wills_Blog/assets/blog-posts/friday-night-node-update.md

 ### It's Friday evening

-and part of me wants to be out meeting people and having fun but my recurring desire to adventure out for find social interaction rarely is as fruitful as I would hope.
-So I am home thinking about how I can improve my personal blog website and aiming for a good nights rest.
+and I am home thinking about how I can improve my personal blog website and aiming for a good nights rest.
+Exciting times.
 I love how I can build tools that serve a personal use case such as building a website to process my thoughts and learn more about technology.

-The articles I've written so far they are mostly thought experiments about how I would plan and execute a technical project.
+The articles I've written so far are mostly thought experiments about how I would plan and execute a technical project.
 I believe I enjoy this because I can experience possibilities without having to invest the time to actually required to see the end result.
 I go through the steps and place myself at the end of the projects timeline, imagine the potential problems, and reflect.
 This could be applied to running a business, planning a website, or cooking a meal.

 Tonight I am going to try something different.